-Advising students formally and informally, is an important part of every CSU Stanislaus faculty member's responsibility.
+Advising students formally and informally is an important part of every Stanislaus State faculty member's responsibility.
 On this learning-centered campus, most teaching faculty find that they advise students almost every day: helping students select classes, giving suggestions for choosing a major, or referring students to other offices and people on campus.

 Each semester you will be asked to set aside time on a weekly basis for office hours.
 If you find you cannot attend a posted office hour be sure to notify your department chair or secretary and arrange to have notice of your absence posted on your office door.

 It is important, of course, that your advising be useful and accurate.
 Keep the University Catalog,